You know what's crazy? People who say to someone in grief, “Call me if you need anything.”

 EARLY DAYS (months 0-6 or longer depending on how I’m doing)

-• Let me know you're going to the grocery store and ask me for my shopping list.
-If I don't have a list, you know me well enough to grab the basics (milk, eggs, sandwich stuff, canned goods, wine, cheese, etc.).
+- Let me know you're going to the grocery store and ask me for my shopping list.
+If I say I don't know or I don't have one, grab a few basics (milk, eggs, sandwich stuff, canned goods, wine, cheese, etc.).

 LONG TERM

-• If you're unsure or uncomfortable about anything, ask me in a text message.
+- If you're unsure or uncomfortable about anything, ask me in an email or text.
 That gives me time and space to assess where I'm at and decide how to reply.

 OK, now you have the lists.
-Grievers, please forward/send them out to your people so they can do better for you.
+Grievers, please send them out to your people so they can do better for you.
 I'm sure they want to ... they just don't know how.

 If you haven't experienced deep grief yet, file these away.
 Not to be a fatalist but you WILL need this information in the future, either for someone you love or yourself.
 Be prepared.
 When you know better, you do better.